 The tulip stitch is a quick and easy unique crochet stitch perfect for blankets, scarves and more!
 Doesn’t the texture remind of a corner-to-corner crochet stitch?
 This crochet stitch is one I recreated from a well-loved baby blanket.

 When I was pregnant with my first child I received a lovely crocheted blanket at my baby shower.
 I have used it with all three of my girls and it is certainly well-loved.
 Ever since I learned to crochet the stitch of this blanket intrigued me.
 I always had intentions of sitting down and figuring it out.
 Well, the girls dug it out of the closet the other day, so I figured I might as well figure out this stitch.

-Tracking down a name for this stitch was quite the difficult process.
-The closest I’ve come to finding it is the Tulip Stitch… also very similar to the Crazy Stitch, Slanted Shell Stitch and the Brick Stitch.
+Tracking down a name for this stitch was quite a difficult process.
+The closest I’ve come to find is the Tulip Stitch… also very similar to the Crazy Stitch, Slanted Shell Stitch, and the Brick Stitch.
 For today’s tutorial, I am going to call it the Tulip Stitch.
 This pretty stitch creates a heavily patterned fabric that has a really fun texture.
 The groups of double crochets look like they are made in a zig-zag pattern.

 For this tutorial I used